Seirdy/seirdy.one/content/posts/website-best-practices.md

 Compression--especially static compression--dramatically reduces download sizes.
 My full-text RSS feed is about a quarter of a megabyte, but the Brotli-compressed version is around 70 kilobytes.
 Caddy supports this with a `precompressed` directive; Nginx requires a [separate module](https://github.com/google/ngx_brotli) for Brotli compression.

-When serving many resources at once (e.g., if a page has many images), HTTP/2 could offer a speed boost through multiplexing.
+When serving many resources at once (e.g., if a page has many images), HTTP/2 could offer a speed boost through multiplexing; use it if you can, but expect many clients to only support HTTP/1.1.
 HTTP/3 is unlikely to help textual websites much, so run a benchmark to see if it's worthwhile.

 Consider caching static assets indefinitely with a year-long duration in the "cache-control" header, possibly with an `immutable` parameter.
 If you have to update a static asset, cache-bust it by altering the URL.
 This approach should eliminate the need for an `etag` header on static assets.